 - Accessible rooms

 - Small kitchen relative to the size of the hostel

-Best for: Young travelers, bit of a party atmosphere and a great place to meet other young travellers
+Best for Young travellers, a bit of a party atmosphere and a great place to meet other young travellers

 Tip: Plan to cook early if you want to use the kitchen